 16 Tons Bier Café & Coffee Bar is a watering hole for beer fans with a dozen rotating craft beers on tap, many of them local.
 16 Tons Cafe also serves up delicious crepes, salads and sandwiches.

 Why is Eugene craft beer superb?

 Our ultra pure water from the McKenzie River

 An emphasis on local and regional ingredients from hops to grains

 A local legacy of home-brewing before, during and after prohibition

 There is great pride in the local beer, which graces many restaurant menus and even turns up at urban wine bars.
 The Whiteaker neighborhood and downtown Eugene hubs are infused with bottleshops, taphouses and growler fill stations.
 So really, there is no excuse for not drinking good beer while in town.

 Hit the trail

 Well-known breweries include Ninkasi and McMenamins.
-But we also encourage you to discover some of the smaller outlaying brewers like Agrarian Ales (Coburg), Brewers Union Local 180 (Oakridge) and Hard Knocks (Cottage Grove).
+But we also encourage you to discover some of the smaller outlaying brewers like Agrarian Ales (Coburg) and Brewers Union Local 180 (Oakridge).
 The travel time invested is amply rewarded with some pretty amazing craft beers.